Welcome to Zealots of Zaldar

 Check the weapon description to determine the damage dealt.
 The weapon must be equipped (i.e., currently held in hand) by the attacking character.
 Add any other modifiers, and total the result.Specialty Attacks

-Back Attack: If you attack a creature from the space directly behind them (opposite the direction they are facing), you may re-roll one die in your Attack roll.
+Back Attack: If you attack a creature from the space directly behind them (opposite the direction they are facing), you may optionally re-roll one die in your Attack roll.
 This can be any one die, including the Critical Hit die, the Ranged Attack Roll d20, or any damage die.
-You may only re-roll once per Back Attack.Flank Attack: If a character is targeted by more than one attacker (i.e. they are within range of multiple opponents, and one those opponents has already attacked them since their last turn), then every attacker is allowed to re-roll one die per attack against the flanked target.
+You may only re-roll once per Back Attack.Flank Attack: If a character is targeted by more than one attacker (i.e. they are within range of multiple opponents, and one of those opponents has already attacked them since their last turn), then every attacker is allowed to re-roll one die per attack against the flanked target.
 This can be any one die, including the Critical Hit die, the Ranged Attack Roll d20, or any damage die.
 You may only do this once per Flank Attack.

-Flanked Back Attack: If a character is targeted by more than one attacker (i.e. they are within range of multiple opponents, and one those opponents has already attacked them since their last turn), AND you can target their back, then you are allowed two re-rolls per attack against the flanked target.
+Flanked Back Attack: If a character is targeted by more than one attacker (i.e. they are within range of multiple opponents, and one of those opponents has already attacked them since their last turn), AND you can target their back, then you are allowed two re-rolls per attack against the flanked target.
 These can be any two dice, including the Critical Hit die, the Ranged Attack Roll d20, or any damage die.

 Attack - Ranged Weapon